cgrace0044/pp4_zaragoza_restaurants/testing.md

 - Clear **hero section** with a short tagline explaining the site.
 - "Get Started" section includes helpful links to direct the user.
+- There is also an About section (explained in Epic 5 below)

 <details>
 <summary>📸 View Screenshot – Homepage Hero & Get Started</summary>